 <2> FAMILIAL AGGREGATION AND RARE GENETIC SYNDROMES

 The few studies of familial AML pedigrees, which generally include individuals diagnosed across a broad age range and with different types of MDS/AML, have identified several predisposing rare germline mutations with varying penetrance.
-The most established of these are in RUNX1, CEBPA, and GATA2, transcription factors that are thought to regulate myeloid differentiation (Owen et al, 2008; Pan et al, 2015; Song et al, 1999; Hahn et al, 2011; Smith et al, 2004; Nickels et al, 2013; Churpek et al, 2013; Babushok et al, 2015).
+The most established of these are in RUNX1, CEBPA, and GATA2, transcription factors that are thought to regulate myeloid differentiation (Owen et al., 2008; Pan et al., 2015; Song et al., 1999; Hahn et al., 2011; Smith et al., 2004; Nickels et al., 2013; Churpek et al., 2013; Babushok et al., 2015).
 Familial platelet disorder with propensity to develop AML is an autosomal dominant syndrome that occurs due to mutations in RUNX1 (Mangan and Speck, 2011).
 Key observations among individuals with this disorder include variable rates of hematologic abnormalities, such as thrombocytopenia and abnormal platelet aggregation, and occurrence of a range of MDS/AML subtypes.
 Families with GATA2 mutations also frequently demonstrate hematologic abnormalities including MonoMac syndrome, which is associated with reduced numbers of monocytes, natural killer cells, and B cells and increased risk of infections; and Emberger syndrome, which is characterized by lymphedema.
 In these patients, risk of MDS/AML is strongly elevated, but penetrance is incomplete.
 In contrast, nearly all individuals in families with mutations in CEBPA eventually develop AML, most commonly AML with minimal maturation or AML with maturation, without preceding hematologic abnormalities.

 Because of the rare nature of pure familial MDS/AML pedigrees, insight into the genetic basis of myeloid neoplasms is more likely to derive from studies of individuals with inherited genetic syndromes with diverse associated phenotypes or from investigation of common genetic variants for specific myeloid neoplasms, as discussed further below.
 However, several new susceptibility genes have been proposed recently based on familial aggregation.
-TGM6 was identified as one such AML susceptibility gene based on linkage analysis and next-generation sequencing of a multi-generational family with 11 AML cases inherited in an autosomal dominant fashion, without a clear pattern of preceding hematologic abnormalities (Pan et al, 2015).
-In another study based on four families, germline duplication of ATG2B and GSKIP on 14q32.2 was recently reported in association with megakaryopoiesis, with frequent progression to AML but also the occurrence of CMML and CML (Saliba et al, 2015).
+TGM6 was identified as one such AML susceptibility gene based on linkage analysis and next-generation sequencing of a multi-generational family with 11 AML cases inherited in an autosomal dominant fashion, without a clear pattern of preceding hematologic abnormalities (Pan et al., 2015).
+In another study based on four families, germline duplication of ATG2B and GSKIP on 14q32.2 was recently reported in association with megakaryopoiesis, with frequent progression to AML but also the occurrence of CMML and CML (Saliba et al., 2015).
 That study represents one of the few familial studies of myeloid neoplasms other than MDS/AML.
-Data from large-scale, multi-generational cancer registries show strong familial aggregation for MPN (Landgren et al, 2008) but not for CML (Bjorkholm et al, 2013), supporting the need for further familial studies of myeloid neoplasms.
+Data from large-scale, multi-generational cancer registries show strong familial aggregation for MPN (Landgren et al., 2008) but not for CML (Bjorkholm et al., 2013), supporting the need for further familial studies of myeloid neoplasms.